 - Tests

 - Practical Designs and Reports

-- Oral Presentations

 - Research Assignments

-At the end of Semester 2, all students undertake a common semester exam.
+At the end of each Semester, all students undertake a common semester exam.
 70% in the Semester 1 and 2 exams in the various discipline areas is highly recommended before attempting Stage 1 Chemistry, Physics, Biology or Psychology, or Stage 2 Nutrition.

-This course enables students to undertake further study in Biology, Physics, Psychology, Chemistry at Stage 1 level, with discussion and negotiation with their Science teacher.
+This course enables students to undertake further study in Biology, Physics, Psychology, Chemistry at Stage 1 level, or Stage 2 Nutrition, with discussion and negotiation with their Science teacher.
 See Stage 1 subjects for more detail.